menu

 Occupations and Workforce

-Traver is a blue-collar town, with 50.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Traver is generally considered to be a blue-collar town.
+50.30% of the Traver workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Traver is a town of farmers, fishers, or foresters, transportation and shipping workers, and professionals.
 There are especially a lot of people living in Traver who work in farm management occupations (22.16%), teaching (15.57%), and sales jobs (8.38%).

 Another important characteristic of Traver is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.